JustinPorter88/pff-analysis/README.md

 3. Write tests to verify that code behaves as expected.
 2. Refactor GUI code so that there is a clear API that one can use if they do want to use the GUI.

+There is now a clear function that can be used in `pff_function.m`, but this is not the cleanest.
+Run the file `tests/test_pff_function.m` to verify that you get the expected results with this function.

 ## Usage

 1. Clone the repository to your local directory.